My hobby, not a business

 - Vigour and fertility

-- Nice temperament
+- Nice, easy-going temperament

 - Show-winning quality